Analytic Model for Scattered Ly$\boldsymbol{\alpha}$ Emission in the Post-reionization Intergalactic Medium: Discussion and Conclusions

 In this work, we tested our model for the contribution from a single source in a massive halo ($10^{12}~M_\odot$), which showed a mild deviation of the analytic result from the simulation within $\lesssim 1~{\rm Mpc}$ of the halo, due to strong peculiar velocity gradients.
 While most of the cosmic volume exhibits much weaker velocity gradients, many upcoming surface brightness surveys would likely target overdense regions to detect stronger signals.
 A potential strategy to address this challenge is to adopt a hybrid approach: using MCRT to simulate photons that are expected to undergo complex scattering—such as those emitted near resonance (e.g., $v_{\alpha,{\rm i}} \gtrsim -100~{\rm km}~{\rm s}^{-1}$) from massive halos (e.g., $\gtrsim 10^{12}~M_\odot$)—while applying the analytic prescription to other photons to save computational cost without sacrificing accuracy.
 Future studies will be needed to assess how well the analytic model reproduces MCRT results for numerous galaxies in such dense environments and to determine the optimal strategy for overcoming these limitations effectively.

 Additionally, we note that our analysis focused on radiation emitted near resonance ($v_{\alpha,{\rm i}} \gtrsim -1000~{\rm km}~{\rm s}^{-1}$), but far-bluer photons ($v_{\alpha,{\rm i}} \ll -1000~{\rm km}~{\rm s}^{-1}$) from the galactic continuum can also contribute to scattered radiation at more distant locations.
-For such photons, a proper treatment must account for the redshift evolution of $H(z)$ and the potential scattering by other Lyman-series lines.
+For such photons, a proper treatment must account for the redshift evolution of $H(z)$ and potential scattering when they shift to other Lyman-series lines.
 While we do not derive this contribution here, it can add an extra component to the intensity field that correlates with the IGM density through the opacity term, $1 - e^{-\tau_*}$, but not with the local sources.

 {\it Comparison to previous works:} For the fully neutral IGM with significant damping-wing opacity, analytic solutions have been presented by \citet{1999ApJ...524..527L} and \citet{2025arXiv250101928S}, which are more appropriate for epochs at $z\gtrsim10$, when the Universe is expected to remain largely neutral.
 In such environments, the damping wing introduces substantial opacity over a broad wavelength range beyond the resonance core, which is broadened primarily by thermal motion.
 Consequently, Ly$\alpha$ photons tend to scatter over larger physical distances.\footnote{Notably, our solution for monochromatic sources (Fig.~\ref{fig:rPjt}) closely resembles the free-streaming, large-$\nu$ cases in Fig. 5 of \citet{1999ApJ...524..527L}.
 This similarity arises because their large-offset cases effectively probe photons that last scattered far redward of resonance, forming a thin spherical shell—an effect analogous to the last-scattering surface in our monochromatic source calculations.} This work explores an entirely different regime, where the damping-wing opacity is negligible and scattering only occurs near the resonance.